 Presidential Debates: Who Wins?

-Presidential debates since 1988 may be rigged to serve the two-party system, but the winner isn't predetermined.
 Debates are meant to be about candidates' views on the issues, and no response is incorrect.
-So if there's no right or wrong answers in a debate, how can one candidate emerge a winner?
+So, if there's no right or wrong answers in a debate, how can one candidate emerge a winner?

 The results of debates are all about perception.
-There's the perception of the national news anchors who serve as commentators, who lead viewers in by telling them what to expect.
-Then they lead viewers out of the debate by dissecting what was just said.
-There's the perception of the media who write about the debate.
-What commentators and reporters choose to discuss can help shape the minds of the voting public -- the group whose opinion matters the most in determining the winner of a debate.
+There are the perceptions of the national news anchors, who serve as commentators by telling viewers what to expect beforehand and then dissecting what was said afterward.
+There's also the perception of the media, who write about the debate.
+What commentators and reporters choose to discuss can help shape the minds of the voting public — the group whose opinion matters the most in determining the winner of a debate.

 Sometimes, the candidates make it obvious who's lost.
-Pres.
-George H.W.
-Bush made it an easy call when he checked his watch several times during a town hall debate in the 1992 election [source: CNN].
-In the 2004 debates between Sen. John Kerry and Pres.
-George W. Bush, the television networks ignored the memorandum of understanding and filmed reaction shots.
+President George H.W.
+Bush made it an easy call when he checked his watch several times during a town hall debate in the 1992 election [source: Zelizer].
+In the 2004 debates between Senator John Kerry and President George W. Bush, the television networks ignored the memorandum of understanding and filmed reaction shots.
 They caught Bush looking annoyed during breakaway shots, which occur when the camera switches from the candidate speaking to the one who's not [source: AP].

-The veracity of post-debate polls in accurately pinning down voter sentiment can be hit-or-miss.
-In 1988 and 1992, polls missed the mark by declaring as winners the same candidates who were defeated on Election Day [source: Abramowitz].
-And while polls almost across the board showed Kerry as the winner of the three presidential debates in 2004, George W. Bush won re-election [source: CNN].
+The veracity of post-debate polls in accurately pinning down voter sentiment can be hit or miss.
+While polls almost across the board showed Kerry as the winner of the three presidential debates in 2004, George W. Bush won re-election [source: CNN].
+In 2016, Hillary Clinton soundly trounced Donald Trump in all three presidential debates, according to Gallup, yet Donald Trump triumphed on Election Day [source: Gallup].
 Snap polls are often contested since they require a level of tech-savvy and therefore represent younger segments of the voting population rather than the voting public as a whole.
 The very presence of polls can also affect voter sentiment.
 Polls released showing a clear winner from a debate can affect the perception of the outcome of a debate, influencing voter perception.

 The advent of snap polls has inspired a resurgence of technology in presidential debates.
 For the first time since 1960, technology would begin to play a major role in shaping the political process in the 2008 election.